mariadb-corporation/MaxScale/Release-Notes/MaxScale-1.3.0-Release-Notes.md

 Earlier, the *error* and *message* files were written to the filesystem, while the *trace* and *debug* files were written to shared memory.
 The one and only log file of MaxScale is now by default written to the filesystem.
 This will have performance implications if *info* and *debug* messages are enabled.

-If you want to retain the possiblity of turning on *info* and *debug* messages, without it impacting the performance too much, the recommended approach is to add the following entries to the MaxScale configuration file:
+If you want to retain the possibility of turning on *info* and *debug* messages, without it impacting the performance too much, the recommended approach is to add the following entries to the MaxScale configuration file:

 ```
 [maxscale]